saltafa-io/kalima/docs/PROJECT.md

 - `user_enrollments` — Links users to the curricula they are enrolled in.
 - `user_lesson_progress` — Tracks a user's completion status and score for each lesson.

+The `user_lesson_progress` table includes a `completed_at` timestamp to record when a user finishes a lesson, which is crucial for tracking activity and progress.

 Adjust the actual Postgres types in Supabase if needed.
 The app reads/writes these fields via the Supabase client.